svrooij/smartmeter2mqtt/README.md

 ## DSMR - P1 Sample data

-The Keifa meter outputs the following data as you connect to the serial connection.
+My Keifa meter outputs the following data as you connect to the serial connection.
+Other meters should be supported as well.
+Else please start with `--debug` and send one full output to us.

 ```text
 /KFM5KAIFA-METER            // Header, Manufacturer specific